dr563105/mlops-project-grocery-sales/README.md

 # Grocery Sales Forcasting

 This repository contains the final capstone project for [Mlops-zoomcamp course](https://github.com/DataTalksClub/mlops-zoomcamp) from [DataTalks.Club](https://datatalks.club).
-This is an end-to-end ML project which takes raw data as the first stage and delivers the model into production as the last stage with a lot of infrastructure interaction inbetween.
+This is an end-to-end ML project which takes raw data as the first stage and delivers the model into production as the last stage with a lot of infrastructure interactions in-between.

 ## Project Statement

-The sale department of a grocery chain wants to build a unit sales prediction engine(a web service application).
+The sales department of a grocery chain wants to build a unit sales prediction engine(a web service application).
 The engine will use past sales data from all its stores to forecast future item unit sales.
 The engine will provide the sales department necessary time to stock up on exhausting items or stock less on diminishing items.
 The grocery chain would then be able to allocate more/less resources to certain stores.

 ## Plan/tasks
 - ### Data Pre-processing, Feature engineering, Model training, Validation and Prediction